 Please also read the following articles:

-Nasser Agha is a Solutions Consultant at Bullhorn for the SaaS industry.
-Thanks to previous professional experience in these areas, he is experienced in analysing existing (digital) processes and developing solution strategies to help companies maximise their results, in addition to a solid understanding of recruitment, hiring, sales and HR processes.
+Nasser Agha is a Solutions Consultant (Presales Consultant) for the SaaS industry at Bullhorn.
+Thanks to previous professional experience in these areas, he is experienced in analyzing existing (digital) processes and developing solution strategies to help companies maximize their results, in addition to a solid understanding of recruitment, hiring, sales and HR processes.